top of page

 Sony cameras, love them.
 They keep improving on every camera model and that's why I stick with them, because they listen to the customer and give us what we need.

-They are great for Professional use, but Sony,
+They are great for Professional use, but Sony, do you have anything for the casual photographer?

-Sony we know you keep pushing the envelope with cutting edge technology, but
+Sony, we know you keep pushing the envelope with cutting-edge technology, but

 do you have a camera that people will keep 10 years from now, even tho the specs have been long deprecated?